thestackcollective/curriculum-site/module2/lessons/networking.md

 * Is there anyone you would recommend I talk to at your company or in the tech industry at large?
 Would you be able to make an introduction for me?

 ### FAQs
-As you get started with networking at Turing, here are a couple of frequently asked questions and answers that might be helpful:
+As you get started with networking at TheStackCollective, here are a couple of frequently asked questions and answers that might be helpful:
 * _What constitutes networking?
 Do I have to talk to someone in person/on a call?_ Networking is building a relationship.
 To do that, it involves having a conversation.
 The way that conversation takes place – on a call, through email or Slack messages, DMs on Twitter – is entirely up to you.
-* _How do I go about contacting someone if I don’t have their email?_ There are several [sites listed here](https://careerdev.turing.edu/resources/outreach_networking_resources) that can help you find people’s email addresses.
+* _How do I go about contacting someone if I don’t have their email?_ There are several [sites listed here](https://careerdev.thestackcollective.org/resources/outreach_networking_resources) that can help you find people’s email addresses.
 * _Is this the only networking activity we’ll be doing?_ No, we’ll be exploring networking from multiple different angles and discuss how to approach it for both general research and for job applications.
 This activity is meant to get you started!

 ## Networking Deliverable